By Stefanie Michaels

-Corfu is a Greek island in the Ionian Sea, located just off the coast of mainland Greece, its known for its beautiful beaches with crystal clear waters, fresh seafood, warm and friendly locals and ancient history.
+Corfu is a Greek island in the Ionian Sea and is part of the Ionian Islands, a group of seven more significant and several smaller Greek islands.
+It’s located just off the coast of mainland Greece and is known for its beautiful beaches with crystal clear waters, fresh seafood, warm and friendly locals and ancient history.

-Pastitsada is the most famous dish of the island!
-Pastitsada is the way meat is cooked, using the local olive oil, spices, onion, garlic and red wine.
+Foodies will love a local’s recipe, called Pastitsada–the most famous dish of the island!
+Pastitsada is a certain the way meat is cooked, using the local olive oil, spices, onion, garlic and red wine.

 Here are eight ideas for things to do on the island: